GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 2. Place it next to the Camera node in the _Graph Editor_.

 3. In the _Node Editor_, adjust the node's angle and brightness plugs:
     - Set the Sun Phi Angle plug to `100`.
     - Set the Luminance plug to `2.5`.

 4. Connect the PhysicalSky node's _out_ plug to the Group node's _in3_ plug.

 ![A new environment light node](images/graphEditorEnvironmentLightNode.png "A new environment light node")

-For the light to take effect, you will need to enable environment lighting in the AppleseedOptions node:
+For the light to take effect, you will need to assign it:

 1. Select the AppleseedOptions node.